WebExhibits

 How color vision testing works

-Step 1: A color vision test pattern for testing red/green deficiency starts from a random pattern of gray level dots.
+Step 1: Select a random pattern of gray level dots.

-Step 2: We now add a digit pattern which is defined by yellow/blue variation only.
-This pattern can be detected by any observer which is able to do yellow/blue discrimination.
-Since most people with red/green deficiency will be able to do yellow/blue discrimination they will be able to see the digit 5 in this test pattern.
+Step 2: Add a digit pattern (in this case 5) that is defined by yellow-blue variation only.
+This pattern can be perceived by any observer who is able to distinguish between yellow and blue.
+Since most people with red-green deficiency will be able to distinguish yellow from blue, they will be able to see the digit 5 in this test pattern.

-Step 3: Now we add another digit pattern which is defined by red/green variation and is easier to see than the pattern defined by yellow/blue variation.
-Here is the pattern composed of the random brightness pattern and the red/green pattern:
+Step 3: Select a digit pattern that is defined by red-green variation and is easier to see than the pattern defined by yellow-blue variation.
+The digit 6 was selected here.
+The image shown here is the pattern composed of the random brightness pattern (step 1) and the red-green pattern.
+Individuals with red-green deficiencies (protanopes and deutanopes) will only see a gray pattern here.

-Step 4: Finally we add all three components: the random brightness pattern, the yellow/blue pattern, and the red/green pattern.
-Observers with red/green deficiency will not be able to see the red/green pattern and base their response on the yellow/blue pattern only.
-Normal observers will see both the yellow/blue and the red/green pattern.
-Since the red/green pattern is stronger than the yellow/blue pattern the normal subject will base his or her judgment on the red/green pattern and see the digit 6.
+Step 4: Finally, add all three components: the random brightness pattern, the yellow-blue pattern, and the red-green pattern.
+Observers with red-green deficiency will not be able to see the red-green pattern and base their response only on the yellow-blue pattern.
+They will therefore see the digit 5.
+People with regular color perception will see both the yellow-blue and the red-green pattern.
+Since the red-green pattern is stronger than the yellow-blue pattern, the subject with normal color perception will base his or her judgment on the red-green pattern and see the digit 6.
+Observers with blue-yellow deficiency also see the digit 6.